JoaoLucasMelo/fs-journal/quizzes/week02.md

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+ECMAScript is a scripting language specification on which JavaScript is based/
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->